 The Palliative Care Program at Smilow Cancer Hospital focuses on symptom management and quality of life concerns for adult patients with serious chronic progressive or terminal illnesses.
 We center our care on patients and families, and help them deal together with their loved ones’ physical issues such as pain, fatigue, and nausea, as well as with psycho-social issues like depression, disruption of family life, and financial concerns.

-Each consultation includes a comprehensive review of medical records, a detailed medical history, a physical examination and a discussion of the symptoms, goals, values, social interests and spiritual needs the individual or family may have.
-Ongoing evaluation and care is then provided as needed.
+Each patient consultation includes a comprehensive review of medical records and medical history, a physical examination, and a discussion of the symptoms, goals, values, social interests, and spiritual needs of the patient and his or her family.
+Ongoing evaluation and follow-up care are then provided as needed.

 Palliative care uses many approaches, depending on the individual patient’s symptoms, needs, and wishes.
 It might involve the following:

 Complementary techniques, including breathing exercises, massage or Reiki, acupuncture, art or music therapy

 Mental health services and coping strategies